Autonomous Agent

 - It explains its reasoning —

-queries_usedis returned alongside the answer so a reviewer can audit the plan.
+queriesUsedis returned alongside the answer so a reviewer can audit the plan.

 Iterating safely

-chidori run agents/deep_researcher.star --input question="..." --trace 2> run1.trace
+chidori run agents/deep_researcher.ts --input question="..." --trace --replay session.json

 - Add a human-in-the-loop approval step with

-input()before returning the answer. - Expose the agent as a webhook with
+chidori.input()before returning the answer. - Expose the agent as a webhook with

 chidori serveso it can be triggered from Slack. - Store question-answer pairs in

-memory()so future runs can reference prior research.
+chidori.memory()so future runs can reference prior research.